 The weighted average period of the obligation is 17 years.

-The amounts included in the fair value of the plan assets do not include any financial instruments issued by Eutelsat S.A. or any property or movable assets owned or used by Eutelsat S.A.
-The actual return on the plan's assets amounts to (11.6) million euros and 18.2 million euros as of 30 June 2020 and 30 June 2021 respectively.
+The amounts included in the fair value of the plan assets do not include any financial instruments issued by Eutelsat S.A. or any

 The actuarial valuations were realised based on the following assumptions: